 We designed this Hamptons compound when the property’s existing, beloved Norman Jaffe house no longer fit our client’s needs.
-We began by designing a master plan for the 7.6 acre site.
-Our vision was for a series of buildings, varied in scale and use, that prioritizes connecting with the land.
-We designed five compact, strategically placed new buildings – the Main House, North House, Pool Pavilion, Greenhouse, and Cottage.
+We began by designing a master plan for the 7.6 acre site for a series of buildings, varied in scale and use, that prioritize connecting with the land.
+Within this masterplan, we designed five compact, strategically placed new buildings - the Main House, North House, Pool Pavilion, Greenhouse, and Cottage.
 Their warm modernism complements the Jaffe house, which we renovated and moved to another area on the property.

-The compound is LEED Gold certified.
 The Main House demonstrates strategies used throughout to achieve aesthetic and environmental goals.
 The flat roof is an anchor for solar panels and begins a design language of horizontal and vertical planes.
 Canopies extending over outdoor spaces reference the roof gesture.
 They also diminish glare on the floor-to-ceiling windows, which illuminate the interiors with natural light.
-We worked closely with Alec Gunn of Gunn Landscape Architecture and interior designer Thomas O’Brien of Aero Studios on the project.